-The power absorbed by a given detector at time t can be written as a sum of three terms corresponding to the first three Stokes parameters (I_p, Q_p, U_p) at the sampled pixel p of the beamconvolved sky:

-$$P_t = G\left[I_p + \rho\left\{Q_p \cos 2(\psi_t + \alpha) + U_p \sin 2(\psi_t + \alpha)\right\}\right] + n_t, \quad (1)$$ where G encodes a photometric calibration factor, ρ is the detector polarization efficiency, ψ_t is the roll angle of the satellite, α is the detector polarization angle, and n_t represents all the noise contributions to the absorbed power (photon noise, phonon noise, glitch residuals, etc.).
+The power absorbed by a given detector at time t can be written as the sum of three terms corresponding to the first three Stokes parameters (I_p, Q_p, U_p) at the sampled pixel p of the beam-convolved sky, where G encodes a photometric calibration factor, ρ is the detector polarization efficiency, ψ_t is the roll angle of the satellite, α is the detector polarization angle, and n_t represents all the noise contributions to the absorbed power (photon noise, phonon noise, glitch residuals, etc.).
 The polarization efficiency is derived from the cross-polarization coefficient η through $\rho = (1 - \eta)/(1 + \eta)$.
 It allows us to describe spider-web bolometers (SWB, $\rho \approx 0$) as well as polarization-sensitive bolometers (PSB, $\rho \approx 1$).
-According to the bolometer model and given the stability of the HFI operational conditions during the mission, the gain G is expected to be constant over the whole mission (see section 1 of Paper 1), once the bolometer nonlinearities have been corrected.
+According to the bolometer model and given the stability of the HFI operational conditions during the mission, the gain G is expected to be constant over the whole mission (see Sect.
+1 of Paper A) once the bolometer non-linearities have been corrected.